Rookie Kubalik scores twice, Blackhawks beat Ducks 4-2

 About 30 seconds after clanking the puck off the right post, Toews skated down the left side and tied it at 8:13 with his 11th goal.
 The Chicago captain’s shot from the circle slipped between Gibson’s pads.

-Kubalik connected twice in the second to put Chicago ahead 3-1.
+Kubalik put Chicago ahead 3-1 in the second.

-The 24-year-old made it 2-1 at 4:20 when he backhanded in a rebound.
+He made it 2-1 at 4:20 when he backhanded in a rebound.
 Gibson stopped Kane’s point-blank backhand shot, but Kubalik shoveled in the loose puck.

 The rookie backhanded in another rebound with 7:39 left in the second.
 This time, Gibson stopped Murphy’s drive from the top of the slot, but the puck popped out to Kubalik at the left side of the net.